Waddell Cunningham: Death and memorial

 Cunningham died in December 1797 at his restored house in Hercules Street (now Royal Avenue), seven months before the risings in Antrim and Down.
 In November 1765 he had married Thomas Greg's sister-in-law Margaret (d.
 1808), daughter of a Belfast merchant, Samuel Hyde.
 They had no children.
 His name was carried by Cunningham Waddell Greg, the son of his business partner, who, with his sister Jane Greg a committed republican, were in 1798 attacked by loyalists for assisting United Irish prisoners.

 Cunningham was interred under an imposing memorial, attributed to Roger Mulholland, in Knockbreda Church cemetery overlooking Belfast.
-The inscription reads: "Here are deposited the remains of Waddell Cunningham, Esq. whose integrity as a merchant, generosity as a patron and whose steadiness and hospitality as a friend will long be the objects of the most respectful and greatful rememberance.
+The inscription reads: "Here are deposited the remains of Waddell Cunningham, Esq. whose integrity as a merchant, generosity as a patron and whose steadiness and hospitality as a friend will long be the objects of the most respectful and grateful rememberance.
 He died the 15th of December 1797 aged 68 years".